muddy-toes/electron/README-SmartStim4-Playback.md

   - Currently the volume On, Off, Target, and Offset numbers are ignored.
 I plan to support those as they look widely used, I just haven't done it yet.

+  - ss4 supports ramping not only for volume but also for every other setting.
+I play to support that as well, but haven't done it yet.